 We can’t wait to learn more!

 While our number grid can be very helpful, it’s not our only tool for adding ten more and ten less.
-We can also use our ten sticks find the answer when adding and subtracting tens.
+We can also use our ten sticks find the answer when adding and subtracting tens or adding and subtracting just the tens place or ones place.

 We learned how to use the partners of 100 to solve equations that totaled 100.
 The partners of 100 are very similar to the partners of 10; however, we are working with tens instead of ones.
 This strategy came in handy for solving some of our two-digit equations as well.